ANALYSIS-Coronavirus concerns spur odd market moves

 "Market participants are looking at U.S. assets as a safe haven no matter what asset class," said Mark McCormick, global head of foreign exchange strategy at TD Securities.

-Fed funds futures on Friday implied traders are pricing in a 59% chance of a rate cut at June's monetary policy meeting, compared with an implied probability of 17.5% at the start of the year.
+Fed funds futures on Monday implied traders were pricing in a roughly 75% chance of a rate cut at June's monetary policy meeting, compared with an implied probability of 17.5% at the start of the year.

 That is seen as positive for stock prices, which have been buoyed by years of low rates, as well as gold, which struggles to compete with yield-bearing assets when rates rise.
 Bonds also become attractive because their prices rise when yields fall.